 Brilliant sea cliffs and amazing routes: this what climbing at Pembroke is all about but to get the most out of these stunning sea-cliffs and to climb on the remoter and stunning crags of Range West, some prior planning is essential to avoid nesting birds, tank firing and live bomb training.
 Read on for the details.
+The final briefing dates for 2017 are rapidly approaching.

 Range West is that part of the Pembrokeshire sea-cliffs that's slighly remote and where access to the cliffs needs a bit more thought and preperation than most places.
 However any conversations with local climbers or regular Pembroke afficiandos will elicit tales of great adventures, acres of unpolished rock, unexploded bombs, stunning cliff scenery and contrary to many people's expectations, hundreds of some of the best low grade sea-cliff climbing to be found anywhere in Wales.